its-me-abhishek/ccsync-docs/docs/index.md

 ## Google OAuth Keys

-Before starting anything, Go to [Google cloud credential page](https://console.cloud.google.com/apis/credentials) for generating client id and secret.
+Before starting the frontend, Go to [Google cloud credential page](https://console.cloud.google.com/apis/credentials) for generating client id and secret.
+Read [this guide for more information on these credentials and how these work](https://developers.google.com/identity/protocols/oauth2).
 Follow these steps:

 1. Go to Google's developer console.